 The FBI Crime Against Children Unit has seen more women caught trying to remove a baby from a hospital setting since such measures were implemented.
 They also highlight the increased use of social media and the internet for women to make contact with their potential victims.

 The case of Katie Smith is one example where extreme lengths were taken.
-This women was prepared to take the child from the mother’s womb to ensure she obtained a baby which would fit the criteria she needed for people to believe the baby was her own child.
+This woman was prepared to take the child from the mother’s womb to ensure she obtained a baby that would fit the criteria she needed for people to believe the baby was her own child.

-Sarah Brady thought nothing of this and went along to collect her package.
-The door was locked behind her.
-She noticed a medical inhaler on a counter top which bore a different name to the name the woman had given her.
+Sarah Brady thought nothing of this and went along to collect her package, but when she arrived there was a problem with the packing slips so she didn’t get her parcel.
+She returned the following day.
+As she entered the home, the door was locked behind her.
+She noticed a medical inhaler on a countertop that bore a different name to the name the woman had given her.